Colon Classification

 - Indicator digit hyphen (-) and asterisk (*)

-Z, 0 (zero) or 9 (nine) is used to represent an empty digit.
-T,V,X & Z are used as emptying digits, however, when these occur as an initial digit, then they are deemed semantically rich digit.
-U,W, & Y have been postulated as empty-emptying digit.
+Z, 0 (zero), or 9 (nine) is used to represent an empty digit.
+T, V, X & Z are used as emptying digits; however, when these occur as initial digits, then they are deemed semantically rich digits.
+U, W, & Y have been postulated as empty-emptying digits.

 - Ten Indo-Arabic numerals(0—9)

-- Twenty Six Roman capital letters (A—Z)
+- Twenty-Six Roman capital letters (A—Z)

-- Twenty Six Roman small letters (a—z excluding i, l, o)
+- Twenty-Six Roman small letters (a—z excluding i, l, o)

 - Bracketed Numbers